top of page

 Orlando International Airport to suspend operations early Wednesday as Hurricane Milton targets Central Florida

-On Wednesday morning, October 9, Orlando International Airport (MCO) and Orlando Executive Airport (ORL) will cease commercial passenger and private operations in advance of Hurricane Milton, a move made in coordination with their partners.
+On Wednesday morning, October 9 at 8am, Orlando International Airport (MCO) and Orlando Executive Airport (ORL) will cease commercial passenger and private operations in advance of Hurricane Milton.

 The airport is not closed and will remain open to accept emergency/aid and relief flights as necessary.
 They will only resume commercial operations as soon as possible based on damage assessment.